thedges/TriageExpertWizard/README.md

 # TriageExpertWizard
 A Lightning Component to show capability of exposing the [DSHI Systems](https://www.dshisystems.com/) Triage Wizard inside Salesforce so that case/call center agents can assist clients with medical care.
+This component was built as a demo to show integration capabilities.
+Currently in discussions with DSHI on technical approach/options to potentially make the wizard more native to Salesforce.

 THIS SOFTWARE IS COVERED BY [THIS DISCLAIMER](https://raw.githubusercontent.com/thedges/Disclaimer/master/disclaimer.txt).